mfkiwl/nearist_gpu/README.md

 You will have to obtain an API key in order to gain access to Nearist servers.

-Once you have done this, you can install the client library with pip:

-`pip install nearist_gpu`

-or you can clone this repository.
-If you choose to clone this repository make sure to add the /python/src/ directory to your PYTHONPATH and to update the scripts in `python/examples` to include the API access key and supplied IP address.
+To install, clone this repository and add the `/nearist_gpu/python/src/` directory to your `PYTHONPATH`.

+To run any of the examples, you'll need to edit the example script to specify your API access key and supplied IP address.

 ## API: At a Glance

-Below is the basic usage for starting up the server, loading your data, setting parameters, and returning results.
+Below is the basic usage for connecting to the server, loading your data, and performing a k-NN search.

 ```python
  1: # Import the Python API